 The occupational therapy program curriculum is based on the perspective that the unique purview of the profession is to enable participation in life, the desired outcome of occupational therapy services.
 The program is designed to prepare strong entry-level practitioners who employ an evidence-based practice approach with the capacity for creative analysis and sound critical thinking.
-A unique feature of the program involves multiple interprofessional learning opportunities.
+A unique feature of the program involves multiple inter-professional learning opportunities.
 Occupational therapy students collaborate on joint projects with design, architecture and/or fashion students, as well as students who are studying to become health professionals such as physician assistants and counselors.

-In addition to course work and fieldwork, students enter into a two-year experience with a client living in the community, referred to as the consumer-educator.
-Each semester students complete course assignments with their consumer-educators to better understand their lived experiences and participation issues.
-Students incorporate this information into their professional portfolios where they reflect on and chronicle their learning and accomplishments from classroom, fieldwork and consumer-educator experiences.
-The master's capstone project culminates in a presentation to practicing occupational therapists and representatives of other communities of interest.
+In addition to course work and fieldwork, students enter into a multi-semester experience with a client living in the community, referred to as the client-educator.
+Students complete course assignments with their client-educators to better understand their lived experiences and challenges with participation.
+Students document their professional growth and achievements through reflective journaling that is completed at intervals over the program.
+During the final didactic semester, students link their experiences to overall program outcomes in a personal portfolio that demonstrates their professional identity development.
+The master's capstone project showcases students' abilities to meaningfully integrate evidence into practice, and culminates in a presentation to communities of interest.